-Do you find yourself at the store on days you are feeling upset or emotional about something in your life?
+Do you find yourself at the store on the day you are feeling upset or emotional about something in your life?
 This is one of the most common shopping triggers.

-Shopping can give us a short sense of euphoria, making the hard emotions temporarily disappear.
+Shopping can give us a short sense of euphoria, making those really tough emotions temporarily disappear.

 Find a new way to deal with your emotions.
 You might want to go for a run or walk.
 Or maybe call a friend and vent to them for a few minutes.
 Turn on the TV and watch your favorite movie.
-Find something, that doesn’t involve spending.
+Find something to help you get through the rough moment, that doesn’t involve spending.

 I have found when I am feeling emotional a nice long hot bath really helps me relax and forget about the stressful day.

 Do you get jealous when you see things that your friends or family members are buying?
 Or maybe all of the social media influencers you follow seem to live a “better” life than yours, so you buy what they have to try to keep up?

 I think most people feel like this from time to time, and it is a very similar trigger to lacking self confidence.

 Honestly, I think the first step to combating jealousy is to develop self confidence in yourself.
 While you are working towards this it’s totally OK to distant yourself from the friends you are jealous of.

 I have totally unfollowed friends and influencers on social media before because their posts were making me jealous and tempting me to spend.